-The so-called water beads are little granules created from water absorbent polymer.
+The so-called water beads are little granules created from water-absorbent polymer.
 They can be used as a soil additive or on their own (if the plants can be grown in water only).
 Because they release water slowly in the soil, water jelly crystals are good for the planet as well.

 When shopping for water beads you can see them labelled as hydrogel crystals, water jelly crystals, granules and gel crystals.
-While it’s the same thing, we advise you take five minutes to read the description of the product or to consult with a salesman.
+While it’s the same thing, we advise you to take five minutes to read the description of the product or to consult with a salesman.